some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 There's also tons of free and/or open-source security tooling available to the developers and maintainers of public repositories in GitHub - basically everything you could ever pay us for is free for public repos.
 Tons of other vendors feel the same way.
 We're all building on the shared foundation and we all want to make it the best we can.

 For the folks that feel the need to bring external dependencies in, that's a completely supported workflow too.
 Fork it (or clone/push), do whatever scanning and code analysis you need for the type of Action it is, and bring it in.
-We'll talk more about this governance in a little bit. :house_with_garden:
+We'll talk more about this governance in a little bit. 🏡

 ![slide-29](/assets/graphics/2023-07-03-threat-modeling/Slide29.jpeg)